saeidamiri1/SQL/challenges.md

 ## Challenge 3
 ### Questions:
-- Select column family and personal from the table `Person`.
+- Write a query to select column family and personal from the table `Person`.

 ### Solutions:
 ```{sql, echo = FALSE, message = FALSE}